youthTrendz/Ofrank-design.github.io/README.md

   <i>“The way to get started is to quit talking and begin doing.”</i><br>
   <strong>— Walt Disney</strong>
 </p>
-**"The best time to build your portfolio was yesterday.
-The second best time is today."**

 LAST UPDATED: JUNE 2026